SUNY Downstate Health Sciences University

 Dr. Imperato has served on a number of external committees and boards.
 He was a member of the New York State Council on Graduate Medical Education, the Board for Professional Medical Conduct, the Board of Directors of the Primary Care Development Corporation, and the Board of Regents of Long Island College Hospital.
 He was also Vice-Chair and then Chair of the New York State Board for Medicine, which oversees the licensing of physicians in the state.
-For several years was a member of the Fulbright Screening Committee for Africa.
+For several years he was a member of the Fulbright Screening Committee for Africa.
 He is a member of the Global Health Committee and the Accreditation and Credentialing Committee of the Association of Schools and Programs of Public Health, a member of the Advisory Board of Physicians for Social Responsibility of New York City, and a member of the Advisory Council of the New York City Department of Health and Mental Hygiene.
 Over the years, he has served as a consultant on health programs in Africa for the U.S. Agency for International Development and non-governmental organizations.
 In 1985, he received a Fulbright Scholar Award to advise on the development of a medical school in the Yemen Arab Republic.

 He served for seven years as editor of the New York State Journal of Medicine, chaired the Publications Committee of the American College of Epidemiology, now edits the Journal of Community Health, and is on the editorial boards of the Journal of Public Health Management and Practice and The Pharos.
 He is the author of over 300 scientific papers, 24 books, and numerous articles on the art and history of Africa.